Deya-B/Bioinformatics/R-Bioinformatics/R-Programming_exercise/Project_specs.md

 ## Questions
 * Models: debemos incluir ejemplos de todos los diferentes modelos?
-* OncoSimul Objectives: debemos incluir ejemplos de todos estos?
+* How many scenarios shall we create? debemos incluir ejemplos de todos estos?
   - mutational context
   - disease symptoms
   - tool use
   - student progress
   - anything else that comes to mind
+  ...or more like 2 well analyzed and tested with a good number of replicates, for the whole group?
+  ...Or more like one scenario each member of the group?
  * Limitations: mention them? analyze them?
 Not at all
  * Data for the simulations?
 From where we get it?
+Are there available data sets? where?
+Shall we consider the available data sets first before we can think of simulations or there are enough that we will find anything we think or plan to simulate?
  * Software use?
 Donde podemos ver como empezar a usar el software?
 Mirar EvAM-Tools?
 Los monotonic accumulation models son lo mismo que evolutionary accumulation or event accumulation models?
- * How many scenarios shall we create?
-More like 2 well analyzed and tested with a good number of replicates, for the whole group?
-Or more like one scenario each member of the group?